Wolg/awesome-swift/README.md

 * [Swell](https://github.com/hubertr/Swell) - A logging utility for Swift and Objective C.
 * [Log](https://github.com/delba/Log) - A logging tool with built-in themes, formatters, and a nice API to define your owns.
 * [NSLogger](https://github.com/fpillet/NSLogger) - A high perfomance logging utility which displays traces emitted by client applications running on Mac OS X, iOS and Android.
+* [LogDog](https:/log.dog) is a remote debugging/logging sdk (iOS and Android) with a web ui.
+Captures all logs and requests in real-time and allows to intercept them.

 ## Command Line
 *Libraries for creating command line applications.*